pyricau/pyricau.github.com/cv.markdown

 In January 2019 we released the [In-App Payments SDK](https://squareup.com/us/en/developers/in-app-payments).
 Our team built it really fast and really well, as a high functioning team with almost a hive mind, knocking out bugs and features left and right.
 This isn't just an SDK, it's a delightful experience.
 We carefully crafted every detail, from the shape of (Kotlin first) APIs, to the SDK UI (only XML vector drawables, advanced canvas drawing, responsive animations with ConstraintLayout), to the code of the sample app (examplary example code!), to the structure of the quick start guide.

-After 3 years on the Developer Platform team, I realized that my team was in a really good place and decided to take on a new challenge, focusing on the reliability on Square mobile apps and SDKs.
+In March 2019 I joined the Developer Empowerment organization to take on a new challenge, focusing on the reliability on Square mobile apps and SDKs.

 ### Lead Software Developer - Siine